Flexible Offices in Waterloo

 Waterloo is sadly a less vibrant area of London.
 However, it is home to one of the biggest stations in Central London with both Network Rail and Underground services making it an easily accessible location.
 Also, regeneration of the area is underway and plenty of brilliant new refurbishments have taken place in offices throughout Waterloo, most of which sit close to the station.

 Waterloo Background and History

-Since this time, after improving the functioning of the trains, excluding the demolition caused by the two world wars, construction has been constant within the area and new iconic landmarks, offices and business has been continually springing up in Waterloo bringing a fresh face to the area, maintaining the eventful and lively atmosphere which can always be experienced in just a short walk from any office in Waterloo.
+Since this time, after improving the functioning of the trains, excluding the demolition caused by the two world wars, construction has been constant within the area and new iconic landmarks, offices and businesses have been continually springing up in Waterloo, bringing a fresh face to the area and maintaining the eventful and lively atmosphere which can always be experienced in just a short walk from any serviced office in Waterloo.

 Local Insight & Information About Waterloo

 Continually growing all the time and with many innovate landmarks to witness, Waterloo is definitely a special part of London.
 With futuristic experiences, stunning views as well as top-class restaurants and attractions, there is plenty to do to keep you entertained on a post-work venture.
 This is where the millennium in 2000 was celebrated in a big way; new constructions were created to commemorate the occasion and the site still entices millions to the area for both business and pleasure.

 Both a landmark and a remarkable place to drink and dine, the OXO Tower with its glass frontage creates incomparable panoramic views over the Thames.
 It is one of the most famous destinations in Waterloo, London.
 Restaurants, bars and brasseries, this setting is the place for fine dining.
 The food takes on an adventurous worldly slant on a best of British-style menu and pleasant live music plays in the background to accompany your meal.
 The bar area is almost a separate entity and provides an elegant setting and equally stunning views over the city skyline.